johnbillion/fair-tools/README.md

 This library focuses on providing FAIR tools for the WordPress ecosystem, but its tools are also applicable to FAIR and DID PLC in general.

 > [!CAUTION]
 > This package is not production ready and is under heavy development.
-Do not use this unless you are comfortable testing the FAIR protocol and handling breaking changes.
+Do not use this unless you are comfortable testing the FAIR protocol and handling breaking changes, including breaking changes to storage of private keys.

 > [!IMPORTANT]
 > This is not an official FAIR tool.